offsoc/onionplan/docs/proposals/usability/certificates.md

 ## Self-signed certificates

-This proposal consists in basically allowing for the use of self-signed certificates with Onion Services:
+This proposal basically consists in allowing the use of self-signed certificates with Onion Services:

 1. For web applications like the [Tor Browser][], this would consist in [disabling self-signed certificate warnings when visiting .onion sites][].
-As an alternative, there's also the [Self-authenticating TLS Certificates for Onion Services][] proposal relying on [PKCS#11 modules][] or [Authority Information Access (AIA)][] extensions, which could handle self-signed certificates matching the Onion Service address without the need to merge this logic directly in the applications, as it would remain decoupled in a PKCS#11 module, thus being easier to maintain.
+As an alternative, there's also the [Self-authenticating TLS Certificates for Onion Services using a PKCS#11 module][] discussed below and relying on [PKCS#11 modules][] or [Authority Information Access (AIA)][] extensions, which could handle self-signed certificates matching the Onion Service address without the need to merge this logic directly in the applications, as it would remain decoupled in a PKCS#11 module, thus being easier to maintain.
 2. For other applications -- like the [TorVPN][] and third-party software --, this would probably require patches or documentation instructing users to accept non-CA signed certificates when accessing Onion Services, which is very hard to provide and to maintain for a wide ranging of tools.

+!!! note "Supported key types"

+    In this proposal, any key types supported by applications could be used.

+    In case of popular web browsers, the [CA/B Baseline Requirements][] must be taken into account, which as of 2024-09 only allows for RSA or ECDSA keys.

+    It could also be possible to use self-signed certs using [Ed25519][], which is discussed below and currently not widely supported by browsers.

 [TorVPN]: https://gitlab.torproject.org/tpo/applications/vpn/